SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From: Related Work

 \textbf{Watermarking and Active Fingerprinting.} Active approaches deliberately implant verifiable identifiers for later ownership checks.
 Classic techniques include backdoor attacks~\citep{adi2018turning,li2019prove,zhang2018protecting}, digital signatures and hash functions~\citep{guo2018watermarking,zhu2020secure}.
 For language models, two common forms are: \emph{text watermarks}, which bias generation or insert predefined patterns to encode hidden information~\citep{kirchenbauer2023watermark,xu2024instructional,nasery2025scalable}; and \emph{model weight watermarks}, which embed identifiers into parameters or link them to secret triggers through fine-tuning~\citep{luan2025robust,li2023plmmark}.
 Although backdoor-style fingerprints are relatively straightforward and may persist after moderate fine-tuning (e.g.,~\citealt{dasgupta2024watermarking}), these invasive schemes require control of the training process, making them unsuitable for retroactively marking third-party models.

 \textbf{Passive LLM Fingerprinting.} In contrast, passive fingerprinting identifies models by analyzing their intrinsic properties without any modification.
 Passive fingerprinting techniques vary by model access.
-With white-box access, signatures are extracted from model weights, leveraging intrinsic properties like the distribution of attention matrices \citep{yoon2025intrinsic}, the kernel alignment of internal representations \citep{zhang2024reef}, or the stable direction of parameter vectors.
-In the black-box setting, fingerprinting relies on analyzing input-output behavior.
+With \textbf{white-box access}, signatures are extracted from model weights, leveraging intrinsic properties like the distribution of attention matrices \citep{yoon2025intrinsic}, the kernel alignment of internal representations \citep{zhang2024reef}, or the stable direction of parameter vectors.
+In the \textbf{black-box setting}, fingerprinting relies on analyzing input-output behavior.
 These methods use crafted queries \citep{pasquini2024llmmap}, unique prompt-response pairs \citep{tsai2025rofl}, stylometry \citep{alhazbi2025llms} or iterative prompting–response games~\citep{iourovitski2024hide} to identify a model, though they can be less robust to fine-tuning.
 However, these methods define their signatures \emph{post hoc}.
 Specifically, they identify emergent properties from a completed training process, rather than the innate, ``\textit{Galtonian}'' fingerprints present from random initialization that our work seeks to discover.
+As a result, \textit{they are not designed for lineage verification during large-scale pretraining}, where such post-training signals have not yet emerged.